tula3and/til/Data Structure/Tree.md

 - NO cycles at all
 - Usually used as binary tree: has at most two children
-  - Binary search tree (BST): left child node is smaller amd right one is larger than the parent node
+  - Binary search tree (BST): left child node is smaller and right one is larger than the parent node
     - For searching a specific value
   - Threaded binary tree: replace null links of a leaf node to a pointer linked to another node
     - Use inorder traversal to find the pointer